 “There is a need for decision-makers to re-evaluate policies toward habituated bears, recognizing that habituation is a normal response to people in the bear’s increasingly fragmented environment and that habituated bears have not shown themselves to be a greater threat to public safety than non-habituated bears,” says Dr. Lynn Rogers, who conducted the study.
 “There is also a need for further study to determine the situations in which diversionary feeding can be most effective in mitigating human-bear conflict.”

-Clearly, diversionary feeding is only a temporary solution and is difficult to sustain over long periods of time (as it is costly and requires manpower resources to implement).
-The only real cure to residential bear problems is for people to clean up food or garbage that may attract bears.
+Diversionary feeding is a temporary solution and is difficult to sustain over long periods of time (as it is costly and requires manpower resources to implement).
+It can, however, be considered during massive natural food failures.
+Over the long term, the only real cure to residential bear problems is for people to clean up food or garbage that may attract bears.

 For more information, study: “Does Diversionary Feeding Create Nuisance Bears and Jeopardize Public Safety? ” by Dr. Lynn Rogers